caikovsky/aosfatos_python_scraper/README.md

 1. Start Pipenv environment with `$ pipenv shell`

+2. Install environment depedencies with `$ pipenv install`

-2. Run aos_fatos scrapy project:
+3. Run aos_fatos scrapy project:
 `$ scrapy crawl fatos -s HTTPCACHE_ENABLED=1`, and to generate a file with all the scraped data (as a CSV, for example), use `-o {filename}.csv` flag.

 ## Libraries